verbb/events/docs/developers/event.md

 `getTickets()` | Returns a collection of [Ticket](docs:developers/ticket) objects generated for this event.
 `getAvailableTickets()` | Returns a collection of available [Ticket](docs:developers/ticket) objects for sale.
 This respects the 'Available From/To' dates, along with ticket capacity and sales status.
 `getIcsUrl()` | Returns a URL to download the ICS (iCalendar) file for this single event.
+`getIsAvailable()` | Indicates if the event is available for purchase.
+This will be `false` if there are no tickets available for sale, meaning the event is completely sold out.